Grandmother, mother and son killed in Ontario triple murder-suicide, family says

 A man whose mother, brother and grandmother died in what Ontario provincial police are calling a triple murder-suicide said Monday that his loved ones were killed by a neighbour who had been "stalking" his parent.

 Thomas Theoret said his mother Ulla Theoret, 55, brother Paul Theoret, 28, and his grandmother Raija Turanen, 88, were found dead at their rural home in Ryerson Township, Ont., on Friday evening.
-Police have confirmed the identifies of the three members of the same family but have not said why or how they were killed.
+Police have confirmed the identities of the three members of the same family, but have not said why or how they were killed.

 Investigators also said 58-year-old Mark Jones was found in the same home.
 Police have said they believe Jones killed the three others before taking his own life.